-There are dozens of WPC properties where eastern hemlocks dominate forests as key ecological features.
-HWA was first detected on WPC lands along Sideling Hill Creek in Bedford County in 2008.
-HWA has now been detected at many WPC properties, except in the northwestern counties of the state.
+There are many Western Pennsylvania Conservancy preserves where eastern hemlock is a key ecological feature of the forest.
+HWA was first detected on Conservancy lands along Sideling Hill Creek in Bedford County in 2008.
+HWA has now been detected at preserves including Bear Run, Marshall, Beaver Creek and Bennett Branch Forest.
+To date, HWA has not been found at Conservancy preserves in the northwestern corner of the state.

 Although there are no means to eliminate HWA at this time, there are several options for its treatment and control.
 Control methods include chemicals like insecticides or biological methods, such as predators or pathogen treatments.

-In order to save some hemlock trees on certain WPC lands, limited applications of insecticide are being used on select trees and groves of hemlocks.
-In an effort to use a non-chemical option, the Conservancy is testing a biological approach that may potentially have wider and long lasting benefits.
+In order to save some hemlock trees on certain Conservancy lands, limited applications of insecticide are being used on select trees.
+In an effort to use a non-chemical option, the Conservancy also is using a biological approach that may potentially have wider and long-lasting benefits.

 It’s possible to introduce predatory species into an environment as a potential solution to an invasive species.
-However, the introduction of a non-native predator as a potential solution to an invasive pest should only be attempted after careful evaluation and testing.
-We must be sure that the intended solution is not another invasive species problem in disguise.
+However, such an introduction should only be attempted after careful evaluation and testing.
+We must be certain that we're not dealing with another invasive species problem in disguise.

-In the case of HWA, there is a non-native predatory insect that preys on the invasive adelgid.
-A species of tooth-necked fungus beetle is an aggressive predator of hemlock woolly adelgid.
+In the case of HWA, there is a non-native predatory insect that shows promise for long-term control efforts.
 The small, 2-3 mm long beetle, called Laricobius nigrinus (Ln), is native to the northern Rocky Mountains and Pacific Northwest, where it feeds on an insect identical to the invasive HWA that is infesting eastern hemlocks.
 Ln was one of a few insects selected for release at HWA infestation sites in some eastern states beginning in the early 2000s.
 Unfortunately, Ln has never been given a common name for us to use.

 The Conservancy is working closely with the PA Bureau of Forestry to fight the spread of HWA using the Ln beetle.
 A challenge for such an effort is to establish the predatory beetle population in an area before HWA can kill the hemlock trees.
 Although Ln already lives in far eastern Pennsylvania and some states to the south, it is unlikely to make its way on its own to western Pennsylvania in time to save the trees.